-This information was published on 28th January 2021.
+This information was updated on 14th June 2021.

 Borders are currently open for all international travel and tourism.
 Most amenities, touristic sites and shops are open in Guatemala.